kenji4569/docker-vagrantfiles/README.md

 $ chmod 600 ~/.ssh/id_rsa # you should change the permission to `600` for ssh keys
 ```

-If you already have a private key in your local outside of the VM,
+If you already have a private key in your local on the outside of the VM,
 `ssh-add` command can just copy it to the VM from the local.

 ```
-$ ssh-add ~/.ssh/id_rsa # Copy the ssh key from your local outside of the VM
+$ ssh-add ~/.ssh/id_rsa # Copy the ssh key from your local on the outside of the VM
 ```

 If you have no ssh key, just generate it by `ssh-keygen` and register the public key to the target Git system.